TITLE: Night Train

 I am suffering from Nictophilia, a strange and profound relationship with the night.
 For ten long years I have been a participant in a journey, becoming an integral part of that worldly and perverse fabric within the capital clubbing; in the people who have crossed it, in the stories that have been intertwined.
 For a decade I photographed the night, that of stroboscopic and long drinks, I met absurd characters and unpredictable personalities through a thousand pupils dilated by darkness and life.

-AUTHOR: Fabio Germinario
+AUTHOR: Fabio Germinario (Italy)

 Support this photographer - share this work on Facebook.